MartinStevko/matikGP/README.md

 ## Server setup for local network

-You have to get through local setup only once (per a project).
+You have to get through local setup only once (per a project) or simply execute `setup\YOUR_OS-setup.bat` file.

 ### Windows machine